 In this article:

-Malus domestica is a giant flowering plant from the Rosaceae family that produces a bright-colored (commonly red), sweet and delicious fruit that we know as apple.
-About 7500 different varieties of apples are cultivated all around the world.
+Malus domestica is a giant flowering plant from the Rosaceae family that produces a bright-colored (commonly red), sweet, and delicious fruit known as an apple.
+About 7,500 different varieties of apples are cultivated all around the world.